mohitatgithub/fifa2018_challenge/README.md

 #### Notes:
 1. Code file written in R Markdown file is saved in Code folder.
-2. All datasets used are saved in input folder
+2. All datasets used are saved in input folder.
-3. Final Code output in html & pdf is saved in output folder. final dataset used for predictions is also stored in output folder as 'final_dataset.csv'
+3. Final Code output in html & pdf is saved in output folder. final dataset used for predictions is also stored in output folder as 'final_dataset.csv'.

 _Due to lack of time we have not used any ML algorithm to make prediction, rather we have used a weighted average on normalized feature values to make a slightly better guess then a toss of coin.
 We are still working on solution locally & will include ML algorithms & better features to make predictions in future solutions._